Levanger Municipality

-or is a municipality in Trøndelag county, Norway.
+Levanger or is a municipality in Trøndelag county, Norway.
 It is part of the district of Innherred.
 The administrative centre of the municipality is the town of Levanger.
 Some of the notable villages in the municipality include Alstadhaug, Ekne, Hokstad, Markabygda, Momarka, Mule, Nesset, Okkenhaug, Ronglan, Skogn, and Åsen.

 The town of Levanger lies at the mouth of the Levangselva river along the Trondheimsfjord.
 One of the main roads through the town is Kirkegata.
 The 5 km2 town has a population (2024) of 10,813, meaning about half the municipal residents live in the town.
 The town has held "town status" as of 1997 and houses a campus of the Nord University as of 2016.

 The 646 km2 municipality is the 174th largest by area out of the 357 municipalities in Norway.
 Levanger Municipality is the 64th most populous municipality in Norway with a population of 20,574.
 The municipality's population density is 31.9 PD/km2 and its population has increased by 7.1% over the previous 10-year period.

 Levanger is a member of the Italian initiative, Cittaslow, for slow towns that don't adopt a "fast-lane" approach that is so common in most modern towns.